IxDF's SOLID Principles for PHP

 }

-Remember what we said: “we must make sure that Square classes are extending the Rectangle without changing their behaviour”.
+Remember what we said: “we must make sure that Square classes are extending the Rectangle without changing their behavior”.
 But, as you can see, 21 is not equal to 9.

 php